FitCLIP: Refining Large-Scale Pretrained Image-Text Models for Zero-Shot Video Understanding Tasks: Related Work

 Video-language pretraining also gained traction in the video space.
 Despite the progress, it has been hard for video-language methods to compete in zero-shot settings with image-language pre-trained models.
 We argue this is due to the limited availability of videos with clean (and aligned) natural language supervision.
 For instance, Frozen in Time~\cite{frozen_in_time} trains a transformer-based architecture on the WebVid dataset, which contains 2.5M humanly curated video-title pairs.
 The dataset is at least two orders of magnitude smaller than the dataset to pre-train CLIP~\cite{clip}.
 The importance of large and diverse data emerges when we compare Frozen in Time with CLIP in zero-shot video tasks.
 Others \cite{howto100m,mil_nce} have trained with the relatively larger HowTo100M dataset, which contains 100M unaligned video-text pairs.
 Still, the zero-shot capabilities of these models remain subpar to what CLIP can provide.
 Our approach, FitCLIP, leverages the WebVid dataset \cite{frozen_in_time} as a rich source to adapt CLIP for zero-shot video understanding tasks.

-\paragraph{Refining Large-scale Image Models.} CLIP's strong visual representation inspired multiple researchers to explore its usage for video tasks \cite{clip_straight, clip4clip, camoe, actionclip, clip, fang2021clip2video}.
-CLIP4CLIP, for instance, proposed a straightforward strategy to fine-tune CLIP for the text-to-video retrieval task \cite{clip4clip}.
+\textbf{Refining Large-scale Image Models.} DistInit~\cite{distinit} explored distilling image models for video.
+More recently, CLIP's strong visual representation inspired multiple researchers to explore its usage for video tasks \cite{clip_straight,clip4clip,camoe,actionclip,clip,fang2021clip2video}.
+CLIP4Clip, for instance, proposed a straightforward strategy to fine-tune CLIP for the text-to-video retrieval task \cite{clip4clip}.
 Surprisingly, their simple method sets a new state-of-the-art in various datasets.
 Similarly, ActionCLIP introduced a novel paradigm to action recognition harnessing CLIP's general visual knowledge \cite{actionclip}.
-While existing approaches effectively boost performance on target datasets, and tasks, they fail at preserving original CLIP zero-shot capabilities.
+While existing approaches effectively boost performance on target datasets, and tasks, they have not show to preserve the original CLIP zero-shot capabilities (also based on early experiments we ran).